 Click one of these links to jump to a section below.

-For information on CSC Cross-Country lessons, please click here.
+For information on CSC's cross country ski lessons, click here.

 Calgary offers a handful of places where one can cross-country ski in the city.
 As Calgary gets many Chinooks over the winter, Cross-Country skiing is limited to those facilities that are able to make or preserve snow.